Phantom Lady (film): Plot

-Kansas dresses provocatively and goes to another of Cliff's shows.
+Carol dresses provocatively and goes to another of Cliff's shows.
 Flirting with Cliff during the performance, she manages to capture his attention.
-They rendezvous afterwards, visit an underground jam-session, and go to his apartment.
+They rendezvous afterwards, visit an underground jam session, and go to his apartment.
 Somewhat drunk, Cliff brags that he was paid $500 for his false testimony.
-He accidentally knocks over her purse and, among the spilled contents, finds a piece of paper with details about him.
+He accidentally knocks over her purse and, among the spilled contents, finds a piece of paper with details about him on police letterhead.
 He accuses her of misleading him.
-Kansas escapes, leaving her purse behind.
-After she has gone, an unidentified man arrives, accuses Cliff of telling Kansas he'd been bribed to deny seeing the phantom lady, and strangles Cliff to death.
+Carol escapes, leaving her purse behind.
+After she has gone, an unidentified man arrives, accuses Cliff of admitting to the bribe, and strangles him to death.

-Jack Marlow, Henderson's best friend, returns suddenly from South America, ostensibly to help Kansas save Henderson.
-He secretly works to frustrate Kansas's efforts, while hiding his own deteriorating mental state.
-Kansas tracks down Monteiro's hatmaker, Kettisha.
-One of her employees admits to copying the hat for a regular customer and provides her name and address.
-With Burgess away on another case, Kansas and Marlow go to see the milliner's client, Ann Terry.
-They discover her under a doctor's care, having collapsed some months earlier when the man she was to marry had died suddenly, leaving her emotionally devastated.
-Kansas is unable to get any information from her, but does find the hat.
-Marlow suggests he and Kansas wait for Burgess at Marlow's apartment.
-However, while she is freshening up, Kansas finds her missing purse and the paper with Cliff's particulars in a dresser drawer.
-Marlow admits he became enraged when Henderson's wife refused to run away with him, an artist; she was only toying with him.
-Burgess arrives just in time.
+The man turns out to be Jack Marlow, Henderson's best friend, who has ostensibly returned from South America to help Carol save Henderson.
+He secretly works to frustrate Carol's efforts, while hiding his own deteriorating mental state.
+Carol tracks down Monteiro's hatmaker and discovers that one of her employees copied the hat for a regular customer.
+With Burgess away on another case, Carol and Marlow go to see the milliner's client, Ann Terry.
+They discover her under a doctor's care, having suffered a breakdown several months earlier when her fiancé died suddenly.
+Carol is unable to get any information from her, but does find the hat.
+Marlow takes Carol to his apartment, supposedly to wait for Burgess.
+While she is freshening up, Carol finds her missing purse and the paper with Cliff's particulars and realizes Marlow is the killer.
+He admits to killing Mrs. Henderson after she refused to run away with him.
+Burgess arrives just in time to stop Marlow from killing Carol.
 Marlow throws himself out the window to his death.
-Henderson is freed, and the door is open to a relationship with Kansas.
+Henderson is freed, and the door is open to a relationship with Carol.